Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-The SDE construction of $X$ in Equation~\eqref{equ:harmonic-sde} allows for using time-dependent instantaneous frequency by directly substituting its constant frequency parameter $f$ with a time-varying one, for instance, a GP as per Equation~\eqref{equ:prior-V}.
-This is valid because if doing so, the conditional mean of $X$ becomes $\expec{X(t) \cond f(t)} = \alpha \, \expp^{-\lambda \, t} $ which matches the desired form as in Equation~\eqref{equ:chirp-def}.
+The SDE construction of $X$ in~\eqref{equ:harmonic-sde} allows us to use time-dependent instantaneous frequency by directly substituting its constant frequency parameter $f$ with a time-varying one, for instance, the GP $t\mapsto f(t)$ defined by~\eqref{equ:prior-V}.
+In this case, the conditional mean of $X$ becomes $\expec{X(t) \cond f(t)} = \alpha \, \expp^{-\lambda \, t} $ which has the model in~\eqref{equ:chirp-def} as a special case.
 As for the conditional covariance, it is not available in closed-form.
-We numerically plot an example of the conditional covariance in Figure~\ref{fig:cov-cond-f}.
+However, we will show a numerically computed example of the conditional covariance in Figure~\ref{fig:cov-cond-f}.

+Let us now consider the construction $f(t) = g(V(t))$ as defined in~\eqref{equ:prior-V}.
 In order to be consistent with the SDE construction of $X$, we need to represent $V$ via an SDE as well.
-This means that we construct $V$ from an SDE representation $\overline{V}\colon [0, \infty) \to \R^{d_v}$ governed by
+Accordingly, we construct $V$ from an SDE representation $\overline{V}\colon [0, \infty) \to \R^{d_v}$ governed by